Periods of Hodge structures and special values of the gamma function: Introduction

-This paper continues a series of works by Weil \cite{Wei76}, Gross \cite{Gro78}, Shimura \cite{Shi79}, Anderson \cite{And82}, Deligne \cite{Del82}, Colmez \cite{Col93} and, more recently, Maillot and R\"ossler \cite{MR04}, aiming to understand the relations between periods of certain algebraic varieties (or motives) over $\alg$ --the algebraic closure of $\QQ$ in $\CC$-- and values of the gamma function at rational numbers.
-Recall that the latter is defined by the convergent integral when $\mathrm{Re}(s)>0$, and extended to a nowhere vanishing meromorphic function on $\CC$, with simple poles at non-positive integers, by means of the equation $\Gamma(s+1)=s\Gamma(s)$.
+This paper pursues a series of works by Weil \cite{Wei76}, Gross \cite{Gro78}, Shimura \cite{Shi79}, Deligne \cite{Del82}, Anderson \cite{And82}, Colmez \cite{Col93} and, more recently, Maillot and R\"ossler \cite{MR04}, aiming to understand the relations between periods of certain motives over $\alg$ and values of the gamma function at rational arguments.
+Recall that the latter is defined by the convergent integral for $\mathrm{Re}(z)>0$, and extended to a nowhere vanishing meromorphic function on the complex plane, with simple poles at $z=0, -1, -2, \ldots$